 for review.
 Records on rats and mice may be somewhat abbreviated,

 and can be included as part of research data collected, but should also

 be available for review.
 For more information, contact RAR at 624-9100.

-- Sample recordkeeping forms can be viewed and downloaded from the lower right side of the IACUC points of emphasis and tip sheet page.
+- Sample recordkeeping forms can be viewed and downloaded from the IACUC guidelines page.

 Top of page

 they should be administered before surgery so that they are in tissues

 An appropriate antibiotic should

 be administered at an adequate dose at the recommended frequency to minimize

 in place of surgical asepsis and good tissue handling techniques.
 Tissue